NoxNecro/Another-Eden-AutoHotkey/Guide/Ceating A Dungeon Macro.md

 ## Example

-When I made the macro for the "Transitory Time Space" dungeon (which is quite large) I first downloaded the map of the dungeon:
+When I made the macro for the "Ephemeral Time Space" dungeon (which is quite large) I first downloaded the map of the dungeon:
 ![](minimap.png)
 And made a route I wanted to follow:
 ![](minimap_route.jpg)